Nothing about us without us

 Legislators and government agency employees make critical decisions that determine critical access to and quality of DDS (development disability services) and ABD (acquired brain disorder) services.
 Most DDS funding comes from state dollars.
 Without our input, our representatives will not understand how deeply their choices impact our lives.

 Let’s stay informed and advocate for better DDS and ABD services.
-Please contact Sue Anamier O’Callaghan, Gateways’ Director of Public/Legal Affairs & Assistant to the President, via firstname.lastname@example.org or click here to join our legislative email list, ask questions, or learn of additional ways to become involved.
+Please contact Sue O’Callaghan, Gateways’ Director of Public/Legal Affairs & Chief of Staff, via firstname.lastname@example.org to learn more.
+You can return the form below to Sue or your Service Coordinator (via email, in person, or by mail) to join Gateways-Family Advocacy Network (G-FAN) and receive our legislative email list (see more details on the form.)

 Find more information via the following: